 Did you really visit NYC if you didn’t post it on Instagram?
 Well, yes.. but that doesn’t mean that you shouldn’t be checking out all of the best Instagram spots in NYC.
 These locations are perfect for snapping your next shot for the ‘gram.

-Despite having lived in New York for over 20 years, I can never get over how incredible the Brooklyn Bridge is and visit often.
+Despite having lived in New York (a true New York local) for over 20 years, I can never get over how incredible the Brooklyn Bridge is and visit often.

 What to Know: The bridge is just over a mile long and can be crossed in approximately 25 minutes.
 Make sure to take your time though, appreciating the skyline views.
 You can start at either end, however the views walking from Brooklyn to Manhattan are more scenic in my opinion.